gautamjajoo/gautamjajoo.github.io/_news/announcement_1.md

 ---
 layout: post
 date: 2024-02-05
-inline: true
+inline: false
 related_posts: false
 ---

-Started working as a research intern at the MIT Media Lab!! :sparkles:
+Started working as a collaborator at the MIT Media Lab!! :sparkles: